 Employment support service

-We can help if you fulfil the three following criteria;
+We may be able to help if you fulfil the following criteria;

 aged 18+